Section V: Tech Transfer and More

 Throughout its history, it has been typical for ECE faculty to maintain close ties with industry.
 It was rare, however, for ECE faculty to start their own companies and remain faculty members until the 1990’s.
 Since that time, there has been a marked increase in this activity, a trend that roughly follows the University of Michigan’s support of tech transfer, and the emphasis on entrepreneurship nationwide.

 When Stephen Forrest, one of the department’s most prolific inventors, joined the University as Vice President for Research, a position he held between 2006 and 2013, he initiated several key processes that have helped make Michigan one of the leading institutions in the country in the area of tech transfer.
-He himself is a prolific inventor and entrepreneur, having started five companies and authored about 280 U.S. Patents.
+Forrest had already started five companies and authored about 280 U.S. Patents.

 The Center for Entrepreneurship, established in 2008, expanded the resources available to students in this area.
 ECE students regularly compete in and win business competitions, take courses on entrepreneurship, join student-run groups such as MPowered, and start companies either while at the University or after they graduate.

 The division of Electrical and Computer Engineering is one of the leading groups in the University in the generation of intellectual property, if not the most prolific.
 Since 2000, ECE faculty have authored 389 U.S. Patents, and submitted 959 technology disclosures (a first step to patenting or licensing).
 Currently, the faculty collectively have authored 791 U.S. Patents.
 Four faculty (Stephen Forrest, Mohammed Islam, Khalil Najafi, and Kensall Wise) have all received the U-M Distinguished University Innovator Award since its inception in 2007.